Doreapp/Paridis-Lab_3-lock_free_concurrent_skiplist/results.md

 ## Linearization points

-I created an `Operation` class containing
+We created an `Operation` class containing
 * a name describing the operation ("add","remove" or "cont.")
 * the result value of the operation (true or false)
 * the value related (integer)
 * the nano time at which it happened

+Rather than just printing the time, we built a way to store the operations with their related time.
+Doing that we built our own method to check the linearizability of the SkipListSet.
+Indeed, for the [First method](#first-method), we are storing the operations in data structure owned by the skiplist itself.

-### First Method
+### First method

+First, we store each operation in a `ConcurrentLinkedQueue`.
+This class offered by java provide a wait-free `add`, that can be called by several threads.

-To check that the operations can be linearized, we sort the operation list.
+Then, after every operations are finished, we sort the operation list by time.

-Then we follow operation by operation the result of a linear execution and the compare with the results of the operations.
+Finally, we follow operation by operation the result of a linear execution and the compare with the results of the operations.

-This is our own method to test linearizability, the operations are stored in a `ConcurrentLinkedQueue`, providing a wait-free `add` that can be called by every threads.
+To do that, we are using a `Set` and reproducing the operations, to check that the result is correct.

 In order to run parallel operations, we are using `population.parallelStream().forEach()`, with a pre-built population, so that the test are using the exact same population.
+We are using 33% of each operation (`add`, `contains` and `remove`)

 For a small set of operation, we can output traces like: